daskeete/convolutions_pooling/README.md

 ![](filter2.jpg)

 ### Filter #3 emphasizes the horizontal and vertical lines.
-Even the lines on the pathway that the woman walks on are visible now when compared to the other two filters.
+Even the lines on the pathway that the woman walks on are more visible now when compared to the other two filters.

 <code> filter #3 = [ [2, 4, 2], [1,-2,1], [-4, -8, 4]] </code>